 Despite this, it appears that starting at seven could be a better bet, as research suggests children begin to form their first money habits then.
 Debates rage on parenting sites about the best age to start - some even giving toddlers cash - but if you feel that’s too soon you could just start putting money aside for them.
-Check out our 5-minute finance guide for parents for tips.
+Check out our guide on how to financially plan for a baby.

 Don’t be afraid to make them work for it

 Apparently, inflicting household chores on your kids could help them become better savers.
 So don’t feel guilty about putting your feet up while they do the dishes.

 Research by the Royal Economic Society found that the more pocket money kids are given, the more likely they are to spend it all straight away.
 In contrast, those who had to earn their cash from a young age were more likely to take care of their money and save.